simple-icons/simple-icons/.github/ISSUE_TEMPLATE/package.md

 ---
-name: Website & Packages
+name: Packages
-about: For general issues and improvements
+about: Issues and improvements for the packages
 ---

 <!-- Before opening a new issue search for duplicate or closed issues -->